Sustainable Behaviour Change

 Gradual momentum

-Strong engagement sustained across six weeks
+Strong engagement sustained across six-week programs

-74% maintaining habits six months later
+74% of participants reporting that they maintained their habits six months later

-Those results are not created by overwhelming people with change.
+These results are not created by overwhelming people with change.

-They are created by making change absorbable.
+They are created by making change easier to absorb.

-Teams Also Have An Absorption Rate
+Teams Also Have an Absorption Rate

-This principle does not only apply to individuals.
+The absorption rate principle does not only apply to individuals.

 Teams need time to: